diego1q2w/drop-box-it/README.md

 - Add graceful shutdown
 - Add another endpoint in the `box` service for file sync
-- Add the possibility to sync different clients with diferent folders at the same time by namespacing the destination folder and having some kind of token to identify the client
+- Add the possibility to sync different clients with different folders at the same time by namespacing the destination folder and having some kind of token to identify the client
+- Only compress the body if is too large and be able to abstract the uncompress on the server side